kubernetes/kubernetes/staging/src/k8s.io/client-go/plugin/pkg/client/auth/azure/README.md

    To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code DEC7D48GA to authenticate.
    ```

-   * After signing in a web browser, the tokens are stored in the configuration, which will be used when executing next commands.
+   * After signing in a web browser, the token is stored in the configuration, and it will be reused when executing next commands.